picopoco/GIST-EECS-WinterSchool-Python-2017/README.md

 * 1.3 Introducing the Notebook
 * 1.4 A crash course on Python
 * 1.5 Ten Jupyter/IPython essentials
-* 1.6 Project Euler, Baekjoon Online Judge and Dovelet.
+* 1.6 Things to do (Project Euler, Baekjoon Online Judge and Dovelet)

 - - -